ifffah/datafolio/README.md

 This repository is a collection of my data projects.
 The projects delve into a variety of different topics that I'm personally interested in.
 They are also a means to further test my skills and develop new techniques.

-Currently I am a data analyst apprentice at the State Judiciary Department.
-I am keen to develop my skills in search of an entry-level position.
+Currently I am a data analyst apprentice at the State Judiciary Department and looking forward to advancing my career into an entry-level position.

 ## Table of Content
 - R Projects